 So, when will copyright actually expire?
 Copyright to a photograph will expire automatically after 70 years have passed from the artist’s death.
-This means that someone who has a copyright to their images and passes away in 2000, will have their copyright expired in the year 2070.
+This means that someone who has a copyright to their images and passes away in 2000, will have their copyright expire in the year 2070.

 Why Do Copyrights Expire?

 The purpose behind copyright is to allow the artist to have sole ownership of their photography, so nobody can duplicate it or redistribute it.
-However, photographs are ideas, expression, and beauty that want to be shared with the world.
+However, photographs are ideas, expressions, and beauty that want to be shared with the world.

-What the copyright does for the artist is allowed for him or her to share their ideas and expressions with the world in a safe way.
+What the copyright does for the artist is allow for him or her to share their ideas and expressions with the world in a safe way.
 This free exchange within the public is why copyrights were created in the beginning, but they are also why the copyright expires over a period of time.